future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 The CoAP implementation can put additional resources at well-known locations, eg. `/.well-known/core` for discovery or `/.well-known/edhoc` for establishing secure connections.

-The handler only needs to concern itself with basic security aspects (eg. file format parsers should treat incoming data as possibly malformed), but is not the main enforcement point.
+The handler needs to concern itself with security aspects of the request content (eg. file format parsers should treat incoming data as possibly malformed), but the decision whether or not a request is allowed is delegated to an [access policy](#server-access-policy).

 [provided as `examples/coap`]: https://github.com/future-proof-iot/RIOT-rs/tree/main/examples/coap
 [its `run()` function]: https://github.com/future-proof-iot/RIOT-rs/blob/2b76e560394884d3c8f7eaae51beefd59a316d7b/examples/coap/src/main.rs#L70